 Schedule quarterly reviews with department heads to capture role changes, new positions, and evolving reporting relationships.
 Include the latest version in onboarding materials and team communications to maintain organizational clarity.

-A detailed org chart is key in today's remote or hybrid work world - include each person's name, job title, and contact info.
+A detailed org chart is key in remote or hybrid work environments — include each person's name, job title, and contact info.
 This helps team members know who to contact when they need help.
 With this info, staff can find the right person to talk to about any issue or question.

 When making your chart, use different shapes and colors to identify departments and levels clearly.
 Try one shape for directors, another for department heads, and a third for other staff.